-Ana Bilić, born on September 28, 1962 in Zagreb, is an Austrian writer, filmmaker, playwright, and linguist of Croatian origin.
+Ana Bilić, born on September 28, 1962, is an Austrian writer, filmmaker, playwright, and linguist of Croatian origin.

 Her father worked first as a public prosecutor, later as a district judge, he held the position of district court president and later he worked as a lawyer.
 Her mother was a housewife and after her divorce she worked as a factory worker and foreman.